 Daugavpils Fortress, or Daugavpils cietoksnis, consists of eight bastions, six ravelins, six counterguards and other defensive structures, such as lunettes, redoubts and a moat.
 It has 10 wide streets, 80 buildings, squares, and public gardens.
 The fortress is an architectural and urban monument of national significance and a special protected area under Latvian law.

-Are you planning to visit Daugavpils?
+Planning to travel to Daugavpils soon?
 In this article, you will find useful information about Daugavpils Fortress: from interesting facts to opening hours, entry fee and more.
-Note: This is not a sponsored article, it includes purely my personal experience.
-All photos were taken by me.

 Where is Daugavpils Fortress?